solo-io/workshops/gloo-edge/gloo-edge/README.md

 ## Lab 1: Traffic Management

-### Routing to a Kubernetes Service
+### Deploy Demo Services

-In this step we will expose a demo service to the outside world using Gloo Edge.
+In this step we will expose two demo services to the outside world using Gloo Edge.

-First let's deploy a demo application called bookinfo:
+First let's deploy a demo application called bookinfo in `bookinfo` namespace:

 ```bash
 kubectl create ns bookinfo